 - for serving: dollop of sour cream; hunk of brown bread; peeled raw garlic clove(s)

-- Bring water with meat to a boil, and simmer until it’s mostly cooked (cooking time will depend on the kind of meat you use; chicken cooks fast).
-Partway through, add the sliced onion to the water.
+- Bring to a boil, then simmer until the meat is mostly cooked (cooking time will depend on the kind of meat you use; chicken cooks fast).
+Partway through, add the sliced onion to the pot.

-- When meat is mostly cooked, add diced potatoes and keep simmering until potatoes are cooked, 10-20 minutes (depending on the size of the cubes).
+- When meat is mostly cooked, add the diced potatoes and keep simmering until the potatoes are cooked, 10-20 minutes (depending on the size of the cubes).

 - Meanwhile, grate your carrot, beet, and tomato and saute for a few minutes in a pan with some oil.

-- Add sauteed veggies to the pot and throw in the cabbage, too.
+- Add sautéed veggies to the pot and throw in the sliced cabbage, too.

 - Salt and pepper to taste, add the dill and/or green onions, and let simmer for as long as you’d like.
 Serve with a dollop of sour cream (сметана), a hunk of brown bread (чорний хліб), and (if you’re really brave) a clove or two of peeled raw garlic.

 P.S.
 Borshch tastes great reheated on the second day — some say even better than fresh!